Stuartferguson00/QeMCMC/README.md

 print(circuit_maker.evolution_circuit)
 ```

-## Tutorial

-For a more in-depth comparison of classical and quantum proposal methods using this library, please see the included Jupyter Notebook: `tutorial.ipynb`.

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 ## Authors and Contact